-Since the determiner every is grammatically singular and does not permit a plural restrictor, the entry in (76) is sufficient.
-On the other hand, some is capable of combining with plural noun phrases, as with some things or some magicians.
-The Me-type treatment in (76) extends naturally to cover these cases: $[some{s^}(\alpha)]$ is $[some{s^}(\alpha{sing})]$ but without the requirement that elements in the alternative set satisfying the restriction be single individuals.
+The determiner every is grammatically singular and does not permit a plural restrictor, so the entry in (79) suffices as is.
+By contrast, some is capable of combining with plural noun phrases, as with some things or some magicians.
+The Me-type treatment in (79) extends naturally to these cases: $[some{s^}(\alpha)]$ is $[some{s^}(\alpha{sing})]$ but without requiring that the elements in the alternative set satisfying the restriction be single individuals.

 We come finally to the case of negative quantificational DPs such as no thing and no magician.
-Here negative entities re-enter the picture.
-As mentioned in Section 2, a number of linguists have proposed that no and other "n-words" can be analyzed as indefinites occurring within the scope of a sentential negation operator (Klima 1964; Ladusaw 1992; Zeijlstra 2004; Landman 2004; Penka 2011; Brasoveanu et al. 2013).
+This is where negative entities re-enter the picture.
+As mentioned in Section 2, a number of linguists have proposed that no and other 'n-words' can be analyzed as indefinites occurring within the scope of a sentential negation operator (Klima 1964; Ladusaw 1992; Zeijlstra 2004; Landman 2004; Penka 2011; Brasoveanu et al. 2013).
 In my system, this scope-splitting analysis yields satisfactory results: